ironicbadger/openshift-4.3-install-guide/blog-post.md

 Additionally we can monitor more progress by SSH'ing to the temporary bootstrap node (as the user `core`) and executing `journalctl -b -f -u bootkube.service`.
 Full details for debugging the installer can be found [here](https://docs.openshift.com/container-platform/4.3/installing/installing-gather-logs.html).

 After 10-20 minutes (depending on the internet speed and hypervisor performance) you will be told `it is now safe to remove bootstrap resources`.
-This means etcd and the API are up.
+This means etcd and the API are up and running on the masters.
 To remove the bootstrap node, we'll use Terraform.

 ```
 DEBUG Bootstrap status: complete